 Cambodian citizenship may be obtained through marriage to a Cambodian citizen or through a naturalization process whereby citizenship is granted by the state.
-The requirements for such naturalization are specified in the Law on Nationality dated 9 October 1996.
-In addition, sub-decrees detailing the specific procedures of Cambodian naturalization were issued in 2013.
-Naturalization is
+The requirements for such naturalization are specified in the Nationality Law.
+In addition, sub-decrees detailing the specific procedures were issued in 2018.